Skip to main content

 }

-2. Normalize it using the model's mean and standard deviation.
+2. Normalise with the standard ImageNet mean and standard deviation.

-3. Permute the dimensions to the CWH (Channel, Width, Height) order.
+3. Permute the dimensions to CHW (Channel, Height, Width).

-4. Next, convert the values to floating-point format and add a batch dimension.
+4. Cast to float32 and add a batch dimension.

 import cv2